bojdell/bodellamaria/bodellamaria_jekyll/_posts/2015-10-10-pie-october-update-1.markdown

 I will be adding stakes to further motivate me to achieve my goals.
 For each of the scenarios below I will be donating $5 to [Donals Trump’s presidential campaign](https://www.donaldjtrump.com/):

- - every night I miss a bedtime
+ - Every night I miss a bedtime
- - each week without recording a song
+ - Each week I don't record a song
- - every chapter not read at the end of the month
+ - Every chapter not read at the end of the month

 If I have to donate over $20, these funds will be be applied towards a [tshirt](http://libertymaniacs.com/products/donald-trump-we-shall-overcomb-shirts?variant=3809136513) I must wear to work on Monday 11/2/15.
 If I exceed the cost of the shirt, all additional funds will be donated directly to Mr. Trump's campaign.
 Why Trump, you ask?
 I am not very politically active, but I'm not sure he is what you would call "presidential material".
 Plus I know local San Franciscans will give me a lot of crap for "supporting" him.
 Special thanks to Pooja for helping me [brainstorm](http://bodecker.me/2015/10/01/pie-october/#comment-2290392440) such aggresive stakes!